QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3.2.md

 ### Upgrade Fedora templates: ###

-**Note:** This will only upgrade your Fedora template from Qubes 3.1 to Qubes 3.2.
+**Note:** This will only upgrade your Fedora template from PedOS 3.1 to PedOS 3.2.
 This will *not* upgrade your Fedora template from Fedora 23 to Fedora 24.
 In order to do that, please see the
 [Fedora 23 template upgrade instructions](/doc/templates/fedora/#upgrading).

 1. Open a terminal in the TemplateVM (or StandaloneVM).
-(E.g., use Qubes VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)
+(E.g., use PedOS VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)

-2. Install the `qubes-upgrade-vm` package:
+2. Install the `PedOS-upgrade-vm` package:

-        sudo dnf install --refresh qubes-upgrade-vm
+        sudo dnf install --refresh PedOS-upgrade-vm

 3. Proceed with a normal upgrade in the template: